-MapView is a unique feature that allows the user to graphically view the path travelled by the system, and any flags or interpretations made.
-This is helpful in determining the linearity and consistency of buried objects.
-It will also display depth slices from a grid collection.
+Map View is a unique feature that allows the user to graphically view the path travelled by the system, and any flags or interpretations made.
+It will also display a view showing the lines collected as part of a grid.

 A common use of this feature is to snake back and forth over a given area.
-Each time you cross a target producing a hyperbola, click on the top of the hyperbola to add an interpretation.
-If the object is a linear feature, all the interpretations will line up when viewed in MapView.
+Each time you cross a target, click on the top of the hyperbola to add an interpretation.
+If the object is a linear feature, all the interpretations will line up when viewed in Map View.

-MapView only works if GPS data is collected with the GPR data.
+Map View only works if GPS data is collected with the GPR data.
 This is what allows the lines and/or grids to be positioned correctly (with the right orientation).

-If you use the internal GPS, only grid data will be shown in MapView.
+If you use the internal GPS, only grid data will be shown in Map View.
 If an external GPS is connected, both line and grid data will be shown.

-9.1 Accessing MapView
+9.1 Accessing Map View